This senior secondary guide has been written to support digital technologies teaching and learning in senior secondary programmes.

 The Technology Teaching and Learning Guide has been written to support technology teaching and learning in senior secondary programmes.

 - Learning programme design

 The Youth Guarantee initiative provides young people more choices, ways, and places to achieve NCEA level 2 or equivalent.
 It offers a range of opportunities to participate in vocational education and training and uses the Vocational Pathways to plan how you can progress towards a range of qualifications, recognised by industry.

 - NZQA: Technology page - on this page you will find links for the standards and links to internal and external assessment resources.

 - NZQA: Approved subjects for University Entrance - The Qualifications Authority extended the list of approved subjects for university entrance, following consultation with universities and the New Zealand Vice-Chancellors' Committee.

-This site is an initiative of the Government of New Zealand, and has been developed in collaboration with educators and the biotechnology sector.
-It features up-to-date examples of biotechnology in practice and supporting classroom resources.
+This site is an initiative of the Government of New Zealand, and has been developed in collaboration with educators and the science sector.
+It features up-to-date examples of science in practice and supporting classroom resources.

 The ETITO Bright Sparks programme aims to increase the pool of young people available for employment or further training in technology related industries.

 Connected is a series for New Zealand students.
 Through it, the Ministry of Education aims to foster an interest in mathematics, science, and technology and help children understand how they encounter mathematics, science, and technology in their lives.